Code-Institute-Submissions/Milestone-9/README.md

 In the design of this website i used [Bootstrap 4](https://getbootstrap.com/) and some of my own custom HTML & CSS.

+In the Navbar i used the DAMIEN DEMPSEY logo which forms the basis as the back to "HOME" page which is commonly found amongst industry standards.

-I used the shamrock emoji ☘️ on the homepage to emphasize Damien is an Irish Singer | Songwriter rather than just using the words on their own.
+I used the shamrock emoji ☘️ on the [homepage](https://jmurray1989.github.io/Milestone-1/index.html) to help emphasize that Damien is an Irish Singer | Songwriter.

 After trying out a few different color schemes I decided on roughly the same color scheme from Damiens own official website.
-I feel it really makes things pop when you have a dark background with different color overlays compared to the standard white background.
+I feel it really makes the website pop when you have a dark background with different color overlays compared to the standard white background.

 I used the standard grey setting within css for my buttons, footer and header spaces.
 I then used the off-white color of #fafafa for the font to really make it stand out from the dark background.
+For my hero images on each section of the website i decided to use black & white images to keep within the same color scheme as the overall project.

 #### Wireframes